 - Return to bowl, cover with plastic wrap and let rise until doubled.
 Approximately an hour.

 - When risen take dough and split in half.
-Then split those halves in half and then those halves in halves and those halves in half until you have 12 evenly sized balls.
+Then split those halves into thirds and then those thirds in half until you have 12 evenly sized balls.